fastlane/docs/docs/best-practices/continuous-integration.md

 - The session's validity can greatly vary (anything between 1 day and 1 month, depending on factors such as geolocation of the session usage).
 This means you'll have to generate a new session at least once a month.
 Usually you'd only know about it when your build starts failing.

 Unfortunately there is nothing _fastlane_ can do better in this regard, as these are technical limitations on how App Store Connect sessions are handled.

+### Method 3: App Store Connect API Key (recommended)

+This is the recommended and official way of authenticating with Apple services.
+However, it doesn't support all features yet.
+Check out [App Store Connect API](https://docs.fastlane.tools/app-store-connect-api/) for more information.

+### Method 4: Apple ID without 2FA (deprecated)

+[Apple announced that as of February 27th 2019](https://developer.apple.com/news/?id=02202019a), it would enforce 2-factor authentication on developer Apple IDs with the "Account Holder" role.
+Since then, they extended this rule to all roles, and then later throughout 2020 they slowly enforced all existing accounts to register 2FA.
+As of March 3rd 2021, no accounts without 2FA registered are able to login until they register a 2FA method, essentially breaking all "non-2FA compliant Apple IDs" that still existed.
+For this reason, when using _fastlane_ in your CI, you will have to work your way with 2FA.

 ## Environment variables to set